pippinbarr/games-as-research/index.md

 ---

-is a project aimed at developing an approach to research-creation with a focus on recoverability, notably via the MDMA.
+is a project aimed at developing an approach to research-creation with a focus on recoverability, notably via the MDM.

 ---